This section highlights FDA-related milestones and regulatory updates for drugs developed by Viatris (VTRS).

 Read Announcement

-meloxicam - FDA Regulatory Timeline and Events
+Meloxicam FDA Regulatory Events

-meloxicam is a drug developed by Viatris for the following indication: For the Treatment of Moderate-to-Severe Acute Pain.
+Meloxicam is a drug developed by Viatris for the following indication: For the Treatment of Moderate-to-Severe Acute Pain.

 This drug is under review by the U.S. Food and Drug Administration (FDA).